-By December 15th of each year, per AS.37.07.020(a), the Governor must submit the proposed operating, capital, and mental health appropriation bills to the legislature.
-Concurrently, OMB sends the Legislative Finance Division (LFD) the records of changes (in the form of budget transactions) from the prior year budget to the proposed budget.
+By December 15th of each year, the Governor must submit the proposed operating, capital, and mental health appropriation bills to the legislature.
+Concurrently, OMB sends budget transaction data to the Legislative Finance Division that describes changes from the prior year budget to the proposed budget.
 The operating budget transactions for the mental health bill are included with the other operating budget transactions.
 By early January the Governor releases more detailed budget information on their website, and in a set of books (OMB calls them the Governor's Detailed Budget Books).
 For more information on the content of these books, please see the "Budget Resources" section in this publication.